Skip to Content

 3. The section of the Aliens Act printed on the card reveals the extent of the card holder’s right to work.
 TTOL means a residence permit for an employed person.
 This is followed by a list of industries where the permit holder may work.

-5. The date before which the card must be renewed.
+5. The expiry date of the card, before which the residence permit or card must be renewed.

 The front of a residence permit card